vdaas/vald/docs/tutorial/using-backup-with-scylladb.md

 ## Deploy Vald on Kubernetes Cluster

 This chapter will show you how to deploy using Helm and run Vald on your Kubernetes cluster.<br>
-This chapter uses Scylla DB as a backend data store for indexing and data backup.<br>
+This chapter uses ScyllaDB as a backend data store for indexing and data backup.<br>
-If you want to learn about Scylla, please refer to [the official website](https://www.scylladb.com/).
+If you want to learn about ScyllaDB, please refer to [the official website](https://www.scylladb.com/).

 1. Clone the Repository

-    To use the `deployment yaml` for deploy, let's clone [`vdaas/vald`](https://github.com/vdaas/vald.git) repository.
+    To use the `deployment yaml` for deployment, let's clone [`vdaas/vald`](https://github.com/vdaas/vald.git) repository.

     ```bash
     git clone https://github.com/vdaas/vald.git